spiceee/i_delete_my_tweets/README.md

 This tool won't delete all of your tweets in one fell swoop; it is more of a way to delete your old tweets from time to time.
 The [Twitter API rate limits](https://developer.twitter.com/en/docs/twitter-api/rate-limits) are relatively complicated, and I don't even wanna go there, but if you do intend on deleting all of your tweets, you can do it with this CLI and some perseverance.
 I did delete more than 100k of mine by using this script every day for a couple of weeks.
 The more tweets you delete, the fewer of them you have, and with time the rate limits won't be that much of a problem.

 I Delete My Tweets (IDMT) can delete your tweets by fetching them via API using an APP you will have to set up yourself.
-Still, it can also delete tweets from an CSV (comma-separated file) that you can generate from the archive you can request from twitter.com by going to Settings and privacy > Your Account > Download an archive of your data.
+Still, it can also delete tweets from a CSV (comma-separated file) that you can generate from the archive you can request from twitter.com by going to `Settings and privacy > Your Account > Download an archive of your data`.

 Once you get your zipped archive from Twitter, unzip it, and find the `tweet.js` file.

 IDMT can convert that into a CSV file with: